kovacsikdev/tilegame/README.md

 > IMPORTANT!
 Make sure to have your physical device or emulator connected.
 This project was built with Android in mind.
 However, iOS will work as well

 # TODO

-## Google Play Store

-Coming soon.
-I will add a link to this app on the Google Play Store once it is uploaded to Google Play

 ## Testing